HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/kaltura_configuration.md

 ## How is the configuration setup for Kaltura Plugin

-The kaltura plugin configurations are currently maintained as config maps. i.e. user can find kaltura-plugin.json in the configuration folder under HELM Package and can be deployed into DAM by doing a HELM upgrade.
+The Kaltura plugin configurations are currently maintained as config maps.
+The user can find the kaltura-plugin.json file in the configuration folder under the HELM Package and can be deployed into DAM through the HELM based deployment.

 ```
 configuration: